macntech/hugo-marie/README.md

 ```
 There are many colors that you can change.
 Please refer to the example page.

-#### Pagination
+#### :page_facing_up: Pagination
 the theme includes a basic pagination on the index page.
 You can select the number of posts visible on the start page by just setting the pagination variable in the config.
 This automatically controls the pagination pages that are generated.
 ```toml
 paginate = 2 #set the number of posts
 ```

-#### Custom CSS
+#### :triangular_ruler: Custom CSS
 You can also activate custom CSS and JS to make some own changes to the theme.
 To do so just enable it via config.toml.
 You have both options, enable SCSS (which will be compiled into the main css file) or via extra CSS file.
+The files you can edit are placed under assets/css
 ```toml
 [params]
 enableCustomSCSS = true
 enableCustomCSS = true
 ```

-#### Custom JS
+#### :wrench: Custom JS
 If you need special scripts for your personal usage you can enable a custom JS file that is automatically linked before the body tag.
 ```toml
 [params]